pfroysdon/projects/navigation/ekf_imu_zero_update/readme.md

-# EKF for INS with zero-updates
+# EKF for IMU with zero-updates

 -----------------------------------------------------------------------------------